 Owners of X-ray machines or those having administrative control of an X-ray machine shall submit a registration form to the Department of Health and provide the appropriate information regarding the machine and its intended use.
-The registration form may be downloaded Non Medical Registration Fillable Form 01-2016.
+The registration form may be downloaded Non Medical Registration Form RH-F-33 (01/2020).
 VDH will provide the facility a decal to place on the X-ray machine and issue a facility identification number and tube number.

-A registration fee will be established at some later date.
 Unpaid registration fees will be turned over to the Virginia Department of Taxation for collections and will accrue interest and additional penalties.
 The Virginia Department of Taxation has used the VDH X-ray registration database as a tool to recover unpaid use tax on new X-ray machines.